-I was hired by the Woodbury School of Business as an assistant professor of marketing and began teaching at UVU during the summer of 2011.
+I currently serve the Woodbury School of Business as an associate professor of marketing and began teaching at UVU during the summer of 2011.
 Prior to joining UVU, I was employed as an assistant professor of marketing as well as an adjunct instructor of martial arts at Idaho State University for two years.
 My wife (Anna) and I are both originally from Virginia and are extremely excited to be living here in the beautiful state of Utah.
-Anna is employed with Rio Tinto and we have purchased a home in South Jordan to split our commutes and be centrally located within the Salt Lake and Utah County areas.
+Anna is employed with Rio Tinto and we purchased a home in South Jordan to split our commutes and be centrally located within the Salt Lake and Utah County areas.
 In January of 2015, we were blessed with a newborn son and I opened a studio called Reliance Martial Arts & Yoga in Draper.

 The majority of my nonacademic work experience has been in the areas of sales, management and business consulting.
 After completing my B.S., I created and ran a small business for nearly four years teaching martial arts to kids and adults.
 I have also acquired several years of experience working in retail and restaurant establishments, quickly advancing into the management ranks.
 Once I began pursuing my Ph.D., my focus shifted heavily towards business consulting.
 Since 2004, I have aided several businesses in developing marketing plans, conducting critical market analyses, and addressing various business management issues.